NicoHood/Hoodloader/Readme.md

 * Fixed Gamepad 1+2 bug on Linux (has a weird button limit and works better as "joystick" device)
 * Added automated clear report function on reset
 * Fixed Ubuntu HID problem (crashed with HID usage)
+* Fixed Media Keys bug on non Windows systems
+* Found minimum ram limit (use at maximum 339/323 bytes or less!!!)

 1.7.3 Beta Release (10.08.2014)
 * Fixed HID flush bug (1.6 - 1.7.2)